-There are two concepts that tend to influence the way most people make big purchases (including a custom home):
+There are two concepts that tend to influence the way most people make big purchases (including building a custom home on land you own):

 - We all want the best deal.

 It's easy to think that these concepts are in conflict with each other.
 You might weigh one against the other and decide which one you want to learn toward.
 But the reality—in home buying anyway—is a bit more complicated than that.

 The "best deal" doesn't always mean the lowest price.
 And when you can find a great deal, where you can trust you aren't being overcharged or unknowingly given low-quality material, you've managed to keep both of those big ideas in balance.

 The "best deal" might mean the lowest price but only under one very strict condition: all the other variables are the same.
 When you're shopping for a builder, there are lots of variables, and there are a lot of unknowns.
 Consider these questions when you're choosing a builder—the answers will determine whether or not you get what you pay for: